7 ways you can consolidate your debt if you have bad credit

 • open a new line of borrowing

-It’s also important to note that your credit score will take a momentary dip when you take out new credit.
-This is because the lender leaves a footprint on your credit history when they consider your application.
+Your credit score will take a momentary dip each time you apply for, or take out, a new line of credit.
+This is because the lender runs a hard check, which leaves a footprint on your credit report.
+Your credit score should recover if you always pay on time.

 Factors to consider before consolidating your debt

 Debt consolidation is a big financial decision.
-Consider these four factors carefully because making a choice.
+Consider these factors carefully before applying:

 1. Should I wait and improve my credit score?